LandazuriPaul/nest-react/README.md

 ### Client

 - The Webpack's [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) combined with the React [Fast Refresh](https://github.com/facebook/react/tree/master/packages/react-refresh) feature thanks to the [React Refresh Webpack Plugin](https://github.com/pmmmwh/react-refresh-webpack-plugin) offers an incredibly fast development process.
-When you edit and update a source file, it will only reload the corresponding module in the development server AND only **re-render the depending components without losing their state**!
+When you edit and save a source file, it will only reload the corresponding module in the development server AND only **re-render the depending components without losing their state**!

+- Debugger tool so you can avoid using the native but synchronous and greed `console`'s methods.
+For more information, see the client README section about the [Debug library](./packages/client#debug-library)

 - Production ready [NGINX](https://nginx.org/) configuration example to optimise your frontend file delivery